bourquenoud/ass/doc/ass_syntax.md

 ## Bit constant

 Bit constants start with an `$`.
-With no postfix the value is considered to be in base 2, postfixes of 'h', 'd', 'o', 'b' respectively mean hexadecimal, decimal, octal, binary.
+With no postfix the value is considered to be in base 2, postfixes of 'h', 'o', 'b' respectively mean hexadecimal, octal, binary.
 You can either use a numerical value, or define a constant using the directive `%constant`.
 Defined constants have to be written in small caps and cannot include numbers or symbols except underscodes `_`, but they cannot start with an underscore.
 They are defined without a leading dollars `$` but needs it when used.

 Example: